Accepting New Patients. Call us for a consultation for Birth Center or Hospital Birth.

 The midwives at Holistic OB/GYN & Midwifery welcome your personal preferences for childbirth and work with you as a team to help you make informed decisions throughout your pregnancy as you prepare for your labor and delivery.

 You have many choices to make about childbirth including where you want to deliver.
 You can choose a hospital, birthing center, or at home.
 You also can make decisions about whether you want to deliver vaginally or if a cesarean delivery is best and safest for you.
-Holistic OB/GYN & Midwifery Service performs gentle C-sections that are similar to natural birth.
-Also, you may want to give birth without pain-killing drugs or have an epidural.
+Holistic OB/GYN & Midwifery Service performs gentle C-sections that are can help maintain the calmness of birth and maintain family centered care.

-These decisions should be made prior to labor, so delivering your baby is as stress-free as possible, and you can focus on the important job of bringing a healthy baby into the world.
+These decisions should be made prior to labor, so delivering your baby is as smooth as possible, and you can focus on the important job of bringing a healthy baby into the world.

 What are signs of labor?